Arquisoft/lomap_es1b/README.md

 <p align="justify">The software development company HappySw has been hired by the Council of Brussels to develop a software system called LoMap.</p>
 <p align="justify">This system will allow citizens to have personalized maps of places and local businesses in their city.
 The places that can be mapped include shops, bars, restaurants, sights, and cultural attractions, among others.
 Users will have full control over their personalized maps and the shared information will be stored in a personal pod according to the <a href="https://solidproject.org/">SOLID principles</a>.</p>

-## 🛠️ Getting started:
+## 💻 Getting started:

-Compile and run the REST API:
+Compile and run the restapi:

 ```shell
 cd restapi